The Global GHG Accounting and Reporting Standard for the Financial Industry

 Global Core Team

-Core Team logos
+Core Team members

 Regional implementation